FabiowQuixada/isml-linter/README.md

 | disableTreeParse    | Enables only rules that do not depend on  building an ISML tree.
 Check below when this might be useful.
 Default: **false** |
 | rules               | Defines which rules to check.
 See available rules below |

-**Note:** If you explicitly set "ignoreUnparseable" config to true, unparseable templates may contain errors that will not be detected by Isml Linter.
+**Note:** If you explicitly set "ignoreUnparseable" config to true, unparseable templates may contain errors that will not be detected by ISML Linter.

 Example configuration: